 Take a look at this article on Cerveza Bambusa: Bamboo beer from Central Mexico for the complete story.

-While it’s not technically a wine, this intoxicating beverage, known as Ulanzi, is wildly popular in Tanzania.
+Similar to wine and not exactly a beer, this intoxicating beverage, known as Ulanzi, is wildly popular in Tanzania.
 African Lowland Bamboo, Oxytenanthera abyssinica, has solid culms with a soft pulpy core.
 In the rainy season, from December to April, the sap or juice is collected from the stems of this native and prolific bamboo species.

 Oxytenanthera abyssinica African Lowland Bamboo